 Dear Dr. Dave and Dr. Dee,

 It has taken me years to pull myself together to get involved again.
-The new man in my life, "Jack", is the complete opposite of my ex-husband.
-He is a hard worker, treats me with respect, gets along with my son, is protective, kind, brought the church into our lives, we share the same hobbies, and we are both musicians.
+The new man in my life, "John," is the complete opposite of my ex-husband.
+He is a hard worker, treats me with respect, gets along with my son, is protective, kind, brought the church into our lives, and we share the same hobbies.

-But, ever since Jack and I became engaged over a year ago, our relationship has been a rollercoaster, fighting, breaking up, getting back, fighting, etc. The only areas that we got along in were music and sex.
+But, ever since John and I became engaged over a year ago, our relationship has been a rollercoaster, fighting, breaking up, getting back, fighting, etc. The only areas that we got along in were music and sex.
 I complained to him and told him that I felt that he was boring, that he didn't provide the fire that I need to stay interested.
-The everyday household stuff was killing me.
-I couldn't stand to see him not be hands on with the house, if I don't do things, nothing gets done.

 Also, I am still secretly attracted to my ex-husband.
 As irresponsible as my ex is, he provides stimulating conversation, and is very funny.